microsoft/aitour-copilot-studio-agents-and-experiences/session-delivery-resources/README.md

 ## How To Use

-Welcome,

-We're glad you are here and look forward to your delivery of the Build agents and extend copilot experiences with Copilot Studio session.
-This guide focuses on what you need to present for a successful delivery of this session.
+The following resources are intended for a presenter to learn and deliver the Build agents and extend copilot experiences with Copilot Studio session

 Prior to delivering the session please: